sobolevn/git-secret/docs/installation.md

 PREFIX="/usr/local" make install
 ```

-Note that you can install to any prefix in your `PATH`
+Note that you can change prefix to be any directory you subsequently include in in your `PATH`
+environment variable.
+We generally recommend you stick to the the default
+install locations for simplicity, but if you know what you're doing you are welcome to change it.